Shopify vs WooCommerce - The E-commerce Store Platforms Comparison

 Conclusion: If you have a big shop and don’t use Shopify Payments, you can save a lot of money on transaction fees with WooCommerce.
 In other cases, there is no difference.

-With WooCommerce, you have access to numerous plugins that enhance the SEO capacity of a store, as well as guides that will help you through the process.
+With WooCommerce, you have access to numerous plugins that enhance the Shopify SEO Optimization of a store, as well as guides that will help you through the process.

 However, both platforms have a structure that supports SEO-friendliness, and with headless Shopify, you can further extend possibilities in this regard.